python v2.x

 pip install pytket-cirq # Google Cirq

-pip install pytket-quantinuum # Quantinuum H-Series hardware
+pip install pytket-quantinuum # Quantinuum compilation and local emulation

 pip install pytket-braket # Amazon Braket